 The Bank of Canada today announced it will be keeping the target for the overnight rate at “the effective lower bound” of 0.25%, where it has been for the majority of 2020.

-In its statement, the Bank of Canada outlined a mixed forecast for the Canadian economy but predicted that future rate rises, or adjustments to its quantitative easing program, were unlikely any time soon.
+In its statement, the central bank outlined a mixed forecast for the Canadian economy but predicted that future Bank of Canada interest rate hikes, or adjustments to its quantitative easing program, were unlikely any time soon.

 The bank said that while news of several successful COVID-19 vaccines has increased the economic outlook, delays in widespread vaccination and a recent surge in Canadian case numbers means it will still be some time before the economic impact of the vaccine is felt.